 The honey shed I use is a closed room with ventilation that insects can’t come through.
 When you’re extracting, the aroma of honey can attract local honeybees en masse, and that can be an issue.
 In the shed is an electric extractor, pans, metal trays, uncapping tools, a sink, and other honey processing tools.
 You can see a full tour of the honey shed over here.

-The first step in extracting honey is to uncap the honeycomb.
+The first step you take to extract honey from honeycomb is to uncap the comb.
 Bees fill the little hexagonal cells with honey and then seal them with beeswax until they need to dip into their stores.
-Traditionally beekeepers use an uncapping knife but it’s far easier to use an uncapping comb which gently pulls off the caps.
+Traditionally beekeepers use an uncapping knife but it’s far easier to use an uncapping comb that gently pulls off the caps.
 It also minimizes damage to the comb structure so that the honeybees can take make minor repairs and immediately begin using it again.

 Manual vs Electric Honey Spinning